 My first travel was in 2006.
 I was one of the delegates of the Philippines to Seoul, South Korea for the Asian Youth Congress.
 The second time I left the country was in 2010 to try my luck in finding a career overseas.
 I went to Dubai hoping to find a nursing job.
 However, an opportunity landed on my lap to travel the world.
 And I knew, that if I take that opportunity, my nursing career will be put on hold.
 I grabbed that opportunity and that’s how my love for traveling blossomed.

 Now, I have been to more than 50 countries across 6 continents.
-I have fallen in love with the world and the different culture.
+I have fallen in love with the world and the different cultures.
 I learned to step out of my comfort zone and seek out new experiences to be a better person.

 There are some key experiences in my traveling that made me realize who I am.
 I can summarize it in the letters comprising TRAVEL.

 T – True Appreciation & Gratitude

 When I travel to countries suffering from poverty and see how some of the poorest people can lead the happiest lives, it makes me more appreciative and more grateful for my life.
 I always stressed about the silliest things in my life, without realizing that there are people who are contented with a fraction of what I have.

 Eiffel Tower, Paris

 Being separated from my family for 7 years made me closer to them.
 When I feel scared and homesick, that’s the time everything sank in and wished they were with me.
 I can never replace family and home.

 I have met a lot of people during my travels.
 I went to Universal Studios Singapore with a Romanian female traveler.
 I roamed around Budapest with a Thai.
 I walked around Hulhule Island in the Maldives with a Chinese friend.
 I never thought I could have a friend or connect with someone who is non-Filipino.